 Some of these appliances you might be acutely aware of, but often it takes losing the power to remind us all just how essential electricity is.
 In the heat of a Phoenix summer, there is no device quite as significant as the air conditioning unit, and when an AC breaker keeps tripping, your appreciation of power will certainly heat up.

-Before calling in the professionals, it is a good idea to familiarize yourself with how the air conditioning system should operate, what factors can cause it to slow down, and how those issues can ultimately lead to failure.
+Before calling in the air conditioner professionals, it is a good idea to familiarize yourself with how the air conditioning system should operate, what factors can cause it to slow down, and how those issues can ultimately lead to failure.

 What You Need to Know About a Circuit Breaker